ChrisAllenMing/pruned_lightweight_openpose/README.md

 # A Pruned Version for Lightweight OpenPose

 This repository contains channel-pruned models for lightweight OpenPose ([Real-time 2D Multi-Person Pose Estimation on CPU: Lightweight OpenPose](https://arxiv.org/pdf/1811.12004.pdf)), and it mainly follows the work of [Daniil Osokin](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch).
-The channel pruning code is based on our ICCV 2019 submission which will be open-source after accpetance.
+The channel pruning code is based on our ICCV 2019 submission which will be open-source after acceptance.

 <p align="center">
   <img src="data/preview.jpg" />